aved991/customer_segmentation---Unsupervised-Machine-Learning/README.md

 Pyhon libraries:  scikit learn(sklearn), pandas, matplotlib & seaborn

 # WorkFlow-
+TBD-

 Points-
 1. Dividing customer in parts- Time, Cost per Transaction, Product Purchase....
-2. Learn to apply K-Means Unsupervised Learning Algorithm
+2. Application of K-Means Algorithm

 # **Notice**
-The file path to this program is directly taken from the raw data link that opens up in GitHub when you click on the "Raw" tab.
+The dataset file path to this program is directly taken from the raw data link that opens up in GitHub when you click on the "Raw" tab.